ajinkyamspawar/ajinkyamspawar21/README.md

 I’m currently working on <b>self project</b>: "name yet to be decided".

-Earlier I worked on Apache PySpark based project "Genre classification and Song data analysis on Spotify tracks dataset".
+Earlier I worked on <b>Apache PySpark based project "Genre classification and Song data analysis on Spotify tracks dataset".</b>
 This project was for my academic completion of PG-DBDA (CDAC-Pune).
 We (Team of 4) completed the same project in Panads too, i.e. in a span of 3 weeks we SUCCESSFULLY completed the project using two different technologies <b>i.e. Apache PySpark and Pandas</b>.